-In 2008, we anticipate the implementation of improvements to allow better corrosion control in our treatment facilities.
-This will result in a reduction in lead and copper levels in our water and extend the life of our buried water lines.
-We also anticipate the installation of a new water transmission main from the Fallsview and Harris wells to the distribution system.
-This will increase our ability to pump water from the wells to the rest of the Village water system and increase the reliability of the entire water system.
+In 2010, we started the implementation of improvements to allow better corrosion control in our treatment facilities.
+This resulted in a reduction in lead and copper levels in our water and extend the life of our buried water lines.
+In 2012 we also anticipate the installation of a new water transmission main from the Fallsview and Harris wells to the distribution system.
+This will increase our ability to pump water from the wells to the rest of the Village water system and increase the reliability of the entire water system .
+Corrosion control treatment was started in 2010, as we completed installation of needed equipment.